qemu/qemu/docs/devel/ebpf_rss.rst

 Note: currently, eBPF RSS does not support hash reporting.

-eBPF RSS turned on by different combinations of vhost-net, vitrio-net and tap configurations:
+eBPF RSS turned on by different combinations of vhost-net, virtio-net and tap configurations:

 - eBPF is used: